 Are other versions available?

-An audio version is available via the Immerse Beginnings podcast.
+An audio version is available via the Immerse Poets podcast.

 What if I want to do this on my own with my own group?

 Always — but you will want the Immerse Reading Bible to participate in the discussion groups.
 Immerse will have a different layout than your Bible, and it will be difficult to follow the same reading rhythm.
 We recommend a Bible for every reader in the family.

 The suggested reading is 5–6 pages, five days each week which is about 15 minutes each day.
 Reading 30–35 pages each week and covering the first five books of the Old Testament in 11 weeks.
 Part of the hope is to get us into the rhythm of regular Bible reading.

 Please send us an email.